Behaviour and celebration system

 Attendance and punctuality

-Excellent attendance and punctuality is the key to success at Sixth Form.
-Holidays must be taken out of academy term time; taking holidays during term time can jeopardise a student’s place within Sixth Form.
+Excellent attendance and punctuality is a key indicator of success at TSFA.
+We expect students to commit in the same professional way that adults do in the workplace; this is an integral part of being ‘life ready.’
+Holidays must be taken out of academy term time; taking holidays during term time can jeopardise a student’s place within 6th Form.
 Punctuality is also crucial and forms a key component of the student/PPT agreement.
-Sanctions are used for persistent lateness and unauthorised attendance concerns, which can result in places in Sixth Form being withdrawn completely.
+Sanctions are used for persistent lateness and unauthorised attendance concerns, which can result in places in 6th Form being withdrawn completely.

-We expect students to attend 6th Form daily, from 8.15am until 14.20pm.
-We also expect students to attend Achieve Sessions as required and be in Sixth Form for a full working day.
+We expect students to attend the full 6th Form day, approaching lessons and study periods proactively in a bid to securing their 50/50 commitment towards lesson and independent study time.
+We also expect students to attend weekly Achieve Sessions and any small group or one-to-one intervention sessions as appropriate.
 Part of our culture relies on the fact that whilst in the building, staff and students should work hard not only in the pursuit of academic success but also in the pursuit of personal development.

 The hardest things in life are often the most significant and rewarding